spences10/scottspence.me/src/pages/md/faq.md

 - The CV uses the [JSON Schema] standard, raw data [here].

-## Do you have your CV in PDF/Word format?
+## Do you have your CV in PDF/MS Word format?

 - No.

-- Please don't ask for the CV in MS Word/PDF format, the site is a reflection of my current skill level and intended for prospective employers to see, if your client want to see my CV give them the link.

-- The link to my CV is my product and brand as it was built and styled by me.
+- The link to my CV is my product and brand, as it was built and styled by me.
 I consider this a way to showcase my current skill level.
+If your client wants to see my CV give them the link.

 ## Notice period?